Winding Water River Expeditions

 But I did get a nice action photo at dawn of Morgan Jenkins heading for the kitchen to put the coffee on.
 He’s awfully cheery for the moon still being out and no caffeine yet.

-A man is carrying a blue mat on his shoulders at night.
 Hot enough to swim during the day and just right for t-shirts at dinner….mid-September treated us just right this time for conditions in Hells Canyon.

 Now if the weather will just stay clear until I cut firewood for winter, the rain can open up and flush the steelhead up the river and everyone will be happy.